CocoaHeadsNL/CocoaHeadsNL-iOS/CocoaHeadsNL/CloudKitSync/README.md

 and paste it into the *Public Key* text field of the new key.
 Hit *Save* and the *Key ID* attribute will get populated.
 Copy this ID and fill in the **keyID** property in `config.js`.

+## Make sure all placeholders in config.js are replaced with valid values.

+- github username
+- github access token
+- Server-2-server CloudKit key

+See config.js for more information.

 ## Run the script

 ```